lego7set/docs/docs/development/extensions/hats.md

 ...
 ```

 The moment the extension's timer reached 3 seconds, the block returned true, and the script began running.
 The logs stop for 1 second because the script was running.
 Once the script finished, the hat block started running again.
-As it is still returning true, the script will not run again as the condition did not *become true*.
+As it is still returning true, the script will not run again as the condition did not _become true_.

 Similar to predicate-based hats, edge-activated hats can accept arbitrary inputs and return a Promise if necessary.

 ## Exercises

 1. Create an event-based block that runs once every second, another one every 5th second, and another every 10th second.
-1. Combine each of those event blocks into one block with a menu.
+2. Combine each of those event blocks into one block with a menu.
-1. Create a command block with a text input that will run a normal Scratch broadcast.
+3. Create a command block with a text input that will run a normal Scratch broadcast.
 The built-in "when I receive" block has the full opcode `event_whenbroadcastreceived` and its single argument is called `BROADCAST_OPTION` which is the name of the broadcast.
-1. Modify the previous exercise's broadcast block to be a reporter that returns a comma-separated list containing the name of each sprite that a new thread was started in.
+4. Modify the previous exercise's broadcast block to be a reporter that returns a comma-separated list containing the name of each sprite that a new thread was started in.
 (Hint: <Spoiler>Each thread object contains a .target property, and each target object has a .getName() method.</Spoiler>)

 ## Next steps

-We've covered a lot of APIs, but [how do we make sure that the changes we make won't break projects?](./compatibility)
+We've learned about lots of blocks, but [how do we create an if or forever block?](./c-blocks)